cap-collectif/developers/docs/getting-started/dev-environment.md

 #### 6. Install code dependencies

-_On Linux run :_
+_On Linux you can run this task :_

 ```bash
 fab local.system.deploy
 ```

-_On MacOS, we recommend to run individual tasks on your host :_
+_On MacOS, run all these individual tasks :_

 ```bash
 yarn install --purelockfile